3 min readplaywrightobservabilitysdke2eapi-testing

 That combination helps teams distinguish "the app never loaded" from "the app loaded but the wrong route rendered" without re-running the suite locally.

-API-only tests, unified runs, and combined JSON
+API-only tests and combined reports

 • Navigation timeline entries (URLs, navigation types, durations, network statistics).